Call or email us

 Depending upon the facts of the situation, any of the following may have a role to play in the probate administration of the decedent’s estate:

-A trust is a fiduciary arrangement allowing assets to pass outside of probate.
+A trust is a fiduciary arrangement allowing assets that have been properly transferred to the trust to pass outside of probate.
 In a trust, the Trustee holds assets on behalf of beneficiaries.
 Trusts may be established in various ways and allow Settlor to specify exactly how and when the assets are distributed to the beneficiaries.
 Trust administration is the management and distribution of trust property.